 Alerts on any dangerous events around, showing that the insurer truly cares about the client’s safety,

-Guidelines on insurance rules for people who are just starting their adventure with such services, showing also why it is worth it to use insurance products and why it pays off in the long run,
+Guidelines on insurance rules for people who are just starting their adventure with such services, showing also why it is worth to use insurance products and why it pays off in the long run,

 Creating an ecosystem that connects various services (for example many different insurance products or not only insurance - but also financial or medical services),